solodyagin/selfupdate/cmd/selfupdatectl/README.md

 To verify that your binary was properly signed, just call `selfupdatectl check myprogram`.
 It will error if there is a problem with your signature.

-## _selfupdatectl s3upload myprogram targetS3Path_
+## _selfupdatectl aws-upload myprogram targetS3Path_

-You can use `selfupdatectl s3uploads myprogram-windows-amd64 targetS3PAth` to automate signing your program and uploading to a target AWS S3 path.
+You can use `selfupdatectl aws-upload myprogram-windows-amd64 targetS3PAth` to automate signing your program and uploading to a target AWS S3 path.
 If no additional parameter are specified, it will try to read AWS information from configuration file and environment variable.
 Usually you would need to set _$AWS_S3_REGION_ and _$AWS_S3_BUCKET_ to match your need.

+## _selfupdatectl minio-upload myprogram targetS3Path_

+You can use `selfupdatectl minio-upload myprogram-windows-amd64 targetS3PAth` to automate signing your program and uploading to a target MinIO S3 path.
+If no additional parameter are specified, it will try to read MinIO information from configuration file and environment variable.
+Usually you would need to set _$MINIO_REGION_ and _$MINIO_BUCKET_ to match your need.